RichCaloggero/audio-components/README.md

 The above builds the graph and connects all the nodes, but no UI is present.
 The author is responsible for adding UI elements to control the gain, and the player (or use built-in browser controls for the player).

-### HTML example
+### Same example using audio-components

 Here is the same graph created via our audio components:

 ```
-<audio-context><audio-series>
+<audio-context label="example1"><audio-series>
 <audio-player src="some-file.mp3"></audio-player>
 <audio-gain label="master volume"></audio-gain>
 <audio-destination></audio-destination>
 </audio-series></audio-context>
 ```

-The player uses the standard browser UI for control (start, stop, seek, volume, etc).
+The player contains three buttons: play/pause, forward, and back.
 Our web components automatically add UI for specifying audio source file, as well as for controling the gain.
 If the `label` attribute on the gain element were not present, it's UI would be hidden and it would act as a constant gain whose gain value could be set by a `gain` attribute.

 ## Limitations

 - webaudio can deal with more than 2 channels, but this project assumes all elements either 1 or 2 channels
-	+ webaudio has notion of channels and destinations which are a bit hard to get my head around
-	+ generally nodes are stereo in and stereo out, but they can be mono as well depending on channelCount, channelCountMode
-	+ filter and delay are explicitly mono, but others can be either depending on what they are connected to

-## All elements
+## Basic Architecture

 All elements are implemented as web components, and create new HTML elements (known as custom elements in webcomponents parlents).
 They consist of an html template which generates the UI, and an associated JS class definition.

-In the javascript domain, all elements inherrit directly from `_AudioContext_`.
+In the javascript domain, all `audio-` elements inherrit from `_AudioContext_`, which itself inherrits from `PolymerElement`. all `ui-` elements inherrit from `UI` which lives in `ui.js`.

+There are a small set of extra libraries which comprise a simple component model and provide lower level implementations of many of the processing elements.

+- `audio-component.js` is the module which implements the component model and exports class `AudioComponent`
+- `room.js` is an additional component which works with `resonance-audio` and also inherrits from `AudioComponent`

 In the HTML domain, the entire HTML graph needs to be wrapped in a `<audio-context> ... </audio-context>` element.

-If a label attribute is supplied, they display a UI; if no label is supplied then they stay hidden.
+If a label attribute is supplied on an element, it display a UI; without a label, an element is hidden, but still takes part in the graph using parameters supplied in the markup.

-If they have a `hide-controls` attribute, the value of that attribute is used as a space-separated of field names to hide.
-Using this, we can display only those fields we need from the element.
-The `audio-reverb` element uses this to hide the `audio-convolver`'s "bypass" control while still displaying the list of available impulses.
+If a `hide` attribute is present on an element, the value of that attribute is used as a comma-separated list of field names to hide.

 Most parameters displayed in the UI can be set in the HTML via attributes.
+For instance, including the boolean attribute `bypass` on an element will boot it up in bypass mode; as long as the UI for the bypass control is not hidden, the user can change it's value at any time via a checkbox in the element's UI.

 ### Accessibility

-Each component's UI lives in its own region (`role="region"`) and is labeled via `aria-label`.
+Each component's UI lives in its own fieldset  and is labeled via `legend` which wraps an `h2` element containing the label provided via the element's `label` attribute.
+If `label` is not provided, the entire UI for that element is hidden.
+If audio-parameter elements are present, they wrap their labels in `h3` elements.
-The group label is specified via HTML `label` attribute on host element.
-Because polymer does not encapsulate components completely, IDs still leak out, so we avoid IDref here in favor of `aria-label`.

-We also label the group via span element with `role="heading"` and an `aria-level` corresponding to the nesting level of the host element within the audio context.
-This helps navigate the UI and maintain a better sense of location within the hierarchy.
-However, we end up with duplicate group label announcement: both the `aria-label` and the visible group label are seen by the screen reader.

-- if we eliminate the visible label announcement via `aria-hidden`, we lose the hierarchy info provided by the heading level
-- if we eliminate the `aria-label` on the group container, we lose group label announcement on focus (i.e. when tab used to move through the UI) and we lose landmark

-There seems to be no good solution for this annoyance at present.

-## Processors

-...
+All elements are controlable via the keyboard.
+Shortcut keys can be specified in markup.
+The user can also add a shortcut to an element via the UI.

+Most controls have native keyboard control as defined via HTML5.
+However, we have added extra features.

+##### Numeric Parameters

+They come in two flavors: input of type `number` and inputs of type `range`.

+- number can be edited directly via standard editing keys; range is a simple slider
+- both types support movement via up/down arrows and page up/down, with page up/down moving by larger amounts
+- both types use control+home to set to largest allowed value, and control+end to set smallest value
+- both support saving current value via control+enter and swapping with current value via control+space
+- slider can be set to zero via the "0" key, and one via the "1" key

 ## UI Elements

-They generate appropriate input controls (type="number" for ui-number, type="text" for ui-text, and type="checkbox" for ui-boolean).
-A select element is generated when ui-list is used.
+The `ui-` elements generate single controls.
 The label attribute specifies a label for the control.
-The name attribute specifies a name for the control (generally the name of the current element's property which is being exposed.
+The `label` or `name` attribute, whichever is present, is used as the name of the parameter to be manipulated.
+The element which uses the control must insure that the parameter it exposed via polymer's properties or observers mechanism.
 The value attribute pipes the result back to the current element's property being manipulated.

 Numeric controls can also specify min, max, and step, which are passed directly to the underlying html input element.

 ## Control Elements

-The audio-control element allows one to specify a parameter to be automated, and a function to generate values based on the current time stored in the underlying webaudio context containing the graph.
+The audio-control element allows one to specify a parameter to be automated, and a function to generate values based on the current time stored in the underlying webaudio context.
+The `audio-control` element must wrap the element to which automation is to be applied as it's first child, and any additional children must be `audio-parameter` elements specifying at least the name of the parameter being automated.
+If a `function` attribute is specified in markup, then it is taken to be the default function used to generate parameter values; this can be manipulated in the UI as long as the `function` attribute is not present in the element's hide list.
-The default evaluation intervall is 0.2 seconds.
-The parameter must be specified in the markup.
-The element being controled wraps the `audio-controls` element; if several parameters of an element are to be automated, the element wraps separate instances of `audio-control`, one for each parameter being automated.

-The automator function can be specified in markup, and also via the UI.
-It is a simple javascript expression which is evaluated in the context of the controled element (i.e. the "this" keyword references the currently controled element).
+The automator function  is a simple javascript expression which is evaluated in the context of the controled element (i.e. the "this" keyword references the currently controled element).
 It references the "Math" object using the javascript "with" statement which allows one to reference Math functions via just their name (i.e. sin(t) instead of Math.sin(t)).
+The variable `t` is the free variable and it contains the current time, in seconds, of the currently running audio context.

 ## Connectors